THUDM/ProteinLM/README.md

 | stability           | Spearman's rho      | 0.73 | **0.77** |

+# Contact
+If you have any problem using ProteinLM, feel free to contact [us](mailto:xiaoyiji18@mails.tsinghua.edu.cn).

 # Reference

 Our work is based on the following papers.